Cibersino/tot/docs/cleanup/PROTOCOL_CODE_CLEANUP_v1.11.md

   - security constraints (preload boundary),
   - fallbacks and why they exist.
 - Prefer short “why” comments over “what” comments.

+### Hardcoded messages policy (mandatory when performing normalization)

+- Translate Spanish → English for:
+  - comments,
+  - logs (`console.*`),
+  - hardcoded user-facing messages (dialogs/notifications/toasts).

+- Hardcoded user-facing messages that act as fallbacks MUST be prefixed with:
+  `FALLBACK:`

+- i18n-driven strings MUST NOT use the fallback prefix.

 ## 10) Commit protocol